 Apple, to help us become more aware of our device usage, is planning a change to the way its screen time feature works for the upcoming 12.2 iOS release.
 Screen time will now include downtime, which will allow you to schedule hours and days of the week where certain apps will be unavailable for use.

-Elon Musk announced this week that forthcoming updates to Tesla’s Software is the stuff that lives inside your computer; games...
-More will enable what he’s calling sentry mode.
+Elon Musk announced this week that forthcoming updates to Tesla’s software will enable what he’s calling sentry mode.
 This will enable Tesla’s 360-degree cameras to be always on and recording which will allow owners to track down vandals and careless parking lot bandits.

 YouTubeTV, Google’s live TV streaming service, is now available nationwide just in time for the Superbowl.
 If you’ve been hesitating on cutting the cord, now might be a good time.
 For $40 per month and no contract, YouTubeTV provides access to local and global streaming TV stations.
 Just visit tv dot YouTube dot com and enter your zip code to see what stations are available to you.
 This announcement arrives the same week that cable giant Viacom announced the purchase of ad-supported PlutoTV.
 This means that content from Paramount Pictures, MTV, Nickelodeon, and Comedy Central may soon becoming to the streaming platform.

 Authorities in China have determined, after a preliminary investigation, that the Chinese scientist who created the first gene-edited babies, has violated both ethical and regulatory principles.
 The technique he used is called Clustered Regularly Interspaced Short Palindromic Repeat, or CRISPR.
 For a non-technical but in-depth look, check the show notes.